struphy-hub/struphy/README.md

 ### Setting up STRUPHY

-In order to get the STRUPHY code running you need to perform the following steps:
+In order to get the STRUPHY code running perform the following steps:

 1. Create a directory for your STRUPHY simulations.
-We shall call the absolute path to this directory `$all_sim` in what follows.
+The absolute path to this directory will be called `$all_sim` in what follows.
-  It does not matter where this directory is created.
+   This directory need not be located in your hylife repository.

 2. In your hylife repository execute
   ```
   cp -r simulations/example_analytical $all_sim/name_of_run
   ```
-  This copies the simulation template of the `hylife` repository to your local simuation folder located at `$all_sim` and creates a folder `name_of_run` for the current simulation.
+  This copies a simulation template from your `hylife` repository to your simulation folder located at `$all_sim` and creates a folder `name_of_run` for the current simulation.
-  Simulation input, output and source files will be in `name_of_run`.
+  Simulation input, output and source files for the current simulation will be in `name_of_run`.

 3. In your hylife repository, in the file `run.sh` set the correct paths in lines 5 and 6
   ```